What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • This Side Up

 These labels will let warehouse workers loading and unloading the cargo know that they need to handle the freight with care.
+Now that your boxes are packed, you’ll need to secure them to a pallet.
+Start by stacking them onto the platform.

 Effective Communication with Carriers

-Businesses can communicate effectively with carriers in the following ways:
+You can communicate effectively with carriers in the following ways:

 • Provide clear shipment details